-The Lac Testard-Ouest showing was discovered in 1989 by prospecting by Flanagan McAdam & Company (GM47325).
-The discovery was followed by a 16 hole, 1328m drill program conducted by Muscocho Explorations Limited which confirmed the presence of mineralized quartz veins at depth and along strike from the surface showing (GM47326).
-Troilus Gold Corp. acquired the Testard claim area in early 2020 and proceeded with surface mapping, prospecting, outcrop stripping over the course of that Summer, which returned the highest-grade gold occurrences ever reported in outcrop within the Frotet-Evans Greenstone Belt with up to 203 g/t Au (6.53 oz/t), 2,440 g/t Ag (78.45 oz/t) and 4.37% Cu.
-Structural field mapping and interpretation of the airborne magnetic and Induced Polarization data led to a new geological and structural model for the area on which the Testard drill program was built.
-This drill program aimed to test different structures in the area that had the potential to carry gold mineralization, while also testing extensions of the high-grade mineralization below surface at the main showing.
+The Lac Testard-Ouest (Testard) showing was discovered in 1989 by prospecting by Flanagan McAdam & Company (GM47325).
+The discovery was followed by a 16-hole, 1,328 m drill program conducted by Muscocho Explorations Limited, which confirmed the presence of mineralized quartz veins at depth and along strike from the surface showing (GM47326).

+In early 2020, Troilus acquired the Testard claim area and completed a surface mapping, prospecting, and outcrop stripping program over the course of that summer.

+Outcrop sampling returned significantly high gold grades within the Frotêt-Evans Greenstone Belt with values returning up to 203 g/t Au, 2,440 g/t Ag and 4.37% Cu.
+Structural field mapping and interpretation of the airborne magnetic and IP data led to a new geological and structural model for the area on which the Testard drill program was built.
+The drill program aimed to test different structures in the area that had the potential to carry gold mineralization, while also testing extensions of the high-grade mineralization below surface at the main showing.